madmachineio/MadDrivers/Examples/BME680/I2CReadValues/README.md

 # I2CReadValues

-Use I2C communication to get reading from the sensor.
-The readings includes temperature, humidity, pressure, and tells if there are too much VOC gases.
+Use **I2C** communication to get readings from the sensor.
+The readings includes temperature, humidity, pressure, and tells if there are too much VOC gases in the air.

 ## Library reference